Browser does not support script.

 The Royal College of Defence Studies is a world-renowned institution committed to developing strategic thinkers and leaders.
 In an international environment, which provides perspectives and insights from around the world, we seek to inspire study, stimulate thinking and stir debate on contemporary strategic issues.

-A post-graduate level course featuring a combination of lectures, staff led discussions, exercises and visits to a range of government departments and military headquarters.
+A post-graduate level non-accredited course featuring a combination of lectures, staff led discussions, exercises and visits to a range of government departments and military headquarters.
 It culminates with a ‘staff ride’ which uses the setting of the battlefields of northern France and Belgium to bring together and evaluate the course themes and learning objectives - This course is open to nominated personnel only.

 The Advanced Command Staff Course (ACSC) represents a unique opportunity for both military and non military students with an interest or connection to the defence, national security or international relations fields, to study alongside military professionals in an open, enquiring and intellectually focused environment.
 The Defence Studies Department currently offers three Masters pathways, providing a range of different opportunities for students to engage in postgraduate research, depending upon their interests and and skills.